The Bankrate promise

 - A refinance appraisal is a home appraisal that happens as part of the underwriting process for getting a new loan.

 Your lender can order an appraisal to determine your home’s market value and ensure it is worth enough to secure your new loan.
 The appraisal can help the lender learn about the value of homes in your neighborhood, as well as how you’ve maintained the property.

 Why do lenders require home appraisals for a refinance?

 The appraisal allows the lender to confirm your home’s current value.
 This information is important because a lender does not want to loan more than your home is worth, as the home serves as collateral for the loan.
 If for some reason you’re unable to repay the loan, the lender can opt to foreclose on the home and sell it to recover its funds.
 Thus, knowing your home’s value helps the lender know how much of a loan to offer.

 In cases where you’re seeking to tap into your home’s equity as part of the refinance process, a cash-out refinance appraisal helps more clearly define how much equity you have in your home.

 Do I always need an appraisal to refinance?

-Bank of America, for example, requires a refinance appraisal “to accurately assess the value of the property and the risk of the transaction,” according to Ann Thompson, head of Retail Sales, West, for Bank of America.
-She further explains that appraisals “provide independent validation of other critical information such as occupancy, completion, condo project information, and health and safety.”
+Bank of America, for example, requires a refinance appraisal “to accurately assess the value of the property and the risk of the transaction,” says Ann Thompson, retired specialty lending executive for Bank of America.
+She further says that appraisals “provide independent validation of other critical information such as occupancy, completion, condo project information and health and safety.”

-When appraising a home, whether it’s for a refinance or a new purchase, appraisers look at a few factors.
+When reviewing a home, whether it’s for a refinance or a new purchase, appraisers will focus on a few factors: